rogue07/Raspberry-Pi-Access-Control-System/README.md

 All files are in the documents.zip.

-1. Make sure the OS has a user named "accessc" and files so it overrides the Documents folder.
+1. Make sure the OS has a user named "accessc" and unzip the files so it overrides the Documents folder.

 2. Unzip file:
      $ unzip documents.zip